jdabassett/reading-notes/301/class13-reading.md

 * What is the relationship between REST and CRUD?

+  REST is an umbrella for the requests and responses that can be made between a client and an API.
+Where as CRUD is an acronym for the types of responses an API can made with a given request.

-* If you had to discribe the process of creating a RESTful API in 5 steps, what would they be?
+* If you had to describe the process of creating a RESTful API in 5 steps, what would they be?

+  1. Make a server to listen for requests.
+  1. Make a schema/model for your database to follow.
+  1. Make routes for different requests and leverage the database model to create/update/delete as needed.
+  1. Connect the routes to the server.
+  1. Profits!

 ---
 ---
 ---
 ## **Things I want to know more about:**

-1.
+1. I want to learn how to make custom middleware functions to use with express router.